luvluvdt3/BabylonLearning/NOTE.md

 [LightsShadows]
 ## Can check meshes of Lighting Scene on Blender:
  - File -> Import -> glTF 2.0 (.glb/gltf) -> then choose the file (Appreciate the update of ver 2.8) In this case contains 3 meshes of 3 barrels + Environment(which is the brick wall) + lightTubes + ...
- - Can put light on objects with Blender and use it in BabylonJS instead of do all the pointLights, arrays of meshes of tubes stuffs :v
+ - Can put light on objects with Blender and use it in BabylonJS instead of do all the pointLights, arrays of meshes of tubes stuffs but only recommended for static objects :v (check out 6.)
  ## Create Light:
  ```javascript
     const pointLight = new PointLight(//another type of light